MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/health-ai/deploy-medimageinsight.md

 * Send test data to the model, receive and interpret results

 ## MedImageInsight - the Medical Imaging Embedding model
-MedImageInsight Foundational Model for Healthcare is a powerful model that can process a wide variety of medical images including X-Ray, CT, MRI, clinical photography, dermoscopy, histopathology, ultrasound, and mammography.
+MedImageInsight Foundational Model for Health is a powerful model that can process a wide variety of medical images including X-Ray, CT, MRI, clinical photography, dermoscopy, histopathology, ultrasound, and mammography.
 Rigorous evaluations demonstrate MedImageInsight's ability to achieve state-of-the-art (SOTA) or human expert level performance across classification, image-image search, and fine-tuning tasks.
 Specifically, on public datasets, MedImageInsight achieves or exceeds SOTA in chest X-ray disease classification and search, dermatology classification and search, OCT classification and search, 3D medical image retrieval, and near SOTA for histopathology classification and search.

 ## Prerequisites